 The Complete Guide to Replacing a Trailer Axle

-Replacing a trailer axle may sound intimidating, but it doesn’t have to be.
-Whether you’re replacing the axle on your full-size RV travel trailer or just a small utility trailer, this guide lays out the steps needed to complete the process from start to finish.
+Trailer axle replacement may sound intimidating, but it doesn’t have to be.
+Whether you’re replacing a trailer axle on your full-size RV travel trailer, a small utility trailer or a boat trailer axle, this guide lays out the steps needed to complete the process from start to finish.

 Before installing a new trailer axle, make sure you have the tools needed for the job and the right axle to fit your rig.